Rajput: Origin and Varna

+Historian Janet Tiwary Kamphorst mentions the medieval tales on Pabuji depicting Rajput, Charan, Bhil and Rabari warriors fighting side by side as well as other medieval and contemporary texts show claims made by Nomadic tribes of the Thar desert to a higher rank in the society.
+Thus, she says that it is said that "formerly all Rajputs were once Maldhari (cattle-keepers) or vice-versa, it is asserted that all nomadic peoples have Rajput ansa (essence) in their veins".

 Gradually, the term Rajput came to denote a social class, which was formed when the various tribal and nomadic groups became landed aristocrats, and transformed into the ruling class.
 These groups assumed the title "Rajput" as part of their claim to higher social positions and ranks.
 The early medieval literature suggests that this newly formed Rajput class comprised people from multiple castes.
 Thus, the Rajput identity is not the result of a shared ancestry.
 Rather, it emerged when different social groups of medieval India sought to legitimise their newly acquired political power by claiming Kshatriya status.
 These groups started identifying as Rajput at different times, in different ways.
 Thus, modern scholars summarise that Rajputs were a "group of open status" since the eighth century, mostly illiterate warriors who claimed to be reincarnates of ancient Indian Kshatriyas – a claim that had no historical basis.
 Moreover, this unfounded Kshatriya status claim showed a sharp contrast to the classical varna of Kshatriyas as depicted in Hindu literature in which Kshatriyas are depicted as an educated and urbanite clan.
 Historian Thomas R. Metcalf mentions the opinion of Indian scholar K. M. Panikkar who also considers the famous Rajput dynasties of medieval India to have come from non-Kshatriya castes.

+Historian Kapur writes that "divergent social groups got incorporated in the new socio-political fold of rajputras including Shudras.
+That’s why the Brihaddharma Purana regarded rajputras as a mixed caste and Shudra-kamalakara equates the Rajputs with ugra, a mixed caste born of the union of a Kshatriya man and a Shudra woman" In Sudrakamalakara (17th century), the Sanskrit term rajapūta has been compared with ugra - "a mixed caste born out of the union of a Kshatriya man and a Shudra woman.
+This makes rajapūta a "sankarajāti" (mixed group) ie equivalent to shudras.
+Ananya Vajpeyi argues that rajapūta has a different meaning from Rājpūt in realpolitik.
+With an unhistorical meaning, even if the dharmashastras attempt to fix the place of a jati like 'rajapūta' close to shudra, the socio-historical type 'Rājpūt' always gravitates to the Kshatriya varna, which makes the lexical similarity between the two words semantically misleading.